Firestorm980/Hijax/README.md

 <div id="footer"><!-- Footer navigation, copyrights, addresses, etc. --></div>
 ```

 When loading a new page, usually only the content within #content changes from page to page.
 This is the tag you would target for Hijax.
-The default ID Hijax will target is #siteContent and can be changed in the options when you call it.
+The default ID Hijax will target is #siteContent (this can be changed in the options).

 #### Page Meta Tags

 Hijax wants to make sure you can easily update your page meta tags to match the content that gets loaded in.
 For this, Hijax looks for a particular structure for meta information.
-Within your content that will be switched out, add in tags with the "hijax-meta" class.
+Within your content that will be switched out, add in tags with the "hijax-meta" class (you can also specify your own class in the options).
 Hijax will search these and switch out any meta tags in your head after the page loads.
 An example of how to format them is below.

 ```HTML
 <div id="content">